Bashyboy2013/Minecraft-Bedrock-Packs/README.md

 # Minecraft-Bedrock-Packs
-This is where I upload all my Mincraft Bedrock texture/behavior packs for the public to see
+This is where I upload Mincraft Bedrock texture/behavior packs for the public to see